 The city of Manhattan is a foodie’s dream.
-The Chef Cafe serves honkin’ big biscuits with flavorful sausage gravy, while Varsity Donuts is a must for awesome flavor combinations of yeast donuts, cute souvenirs, and a modernized retro space.
-The Maple Bacon Bar and Barbie Donut can’t be beat!
+The Chef Cafe serves honkin’ big biscuits with flavorful sausage gravy.
+At the same time, Varsity Donuts is a must for awesome flavor combinations of yeast donuts, cute souvenirs, and modernized retro space.
+The Maple Bacon Bar and Barbie Donut can’t be beaten!

 The Chef Cafe, 111 South Fourth Street, Manhattan

 Radina’s Bakehouse (with four locations) is a one-stop-shop for breakfast and lunch favorites with a wide array of handmade pastries and sweets.
 The almond croissants are bakery perfection, and it’s doubtful you will get out of there without at least one loaf of impeccable bread; perhaps jalapeño cheddar, sourdough, or chocolate cherry?
 For drinks, try one of the many coffees, teas, French/Italian/Creme sodas, lemonade, soda, fruit smoothies, or orange juice.

 Radina’s Bakehouse, 227 Blue Earth Place, Suite 111, Manhattan